dbhaig/4642HD_ir_tx/README.md

 ### Hardware

 Connect an infrared LED, in series with a 50 ohm resistor, between digital pin 6 and ground on the UNO board.
+Be careful connect the LED with the correct polarity, otherwise it will not transmit.

+I used a TSAL6200. (http://www.vishay.com/docs/81010/tsal6200.pdf.)

 ### Compiling Code

-This project was developed using the "ino" command line toolkit for the Arduino, further infomation avaialble at http://inotool.org.
+This project was developed using the "ino" command line toolkit for the Arduino, further infomation available at http://inotool.org.

 ### Commands